History of personal computers: Olivetti Programma 101

 The Programma 101, released in 1965 by the Italian company Olivetti, was one of the first printing programmable calculators.
 The desktop sized device included the capability for conditional jumps with a 240 byte delay-line memory which enabled software to be written.
 Some of the design was based on a preceding experimental computer produced by a young Federico Faggin who would later design the first commercial microprocessor at Intel.

-The Programma 101 was presented at the 1965 New York World's Fair after two years work (1962- 1964) and was a commercial success with over 44,000 units sold worldwide; in the US its cost at launch was $3,200.
-It was targeted to offices and scientific entities for their daily work because of its capable computing capabilities in a small space with a relatively low cost; NASA was amongst its first owners.
-Built without integrated circuits or microprocessors, it used only transistors, resistors and condensers for its processing, the Programma 101 had features found in modern personal computers, such as memory, keyboard, printing unit, magnetic card reader/recorder, control and arithmetic unit.
+The Programma 101 was presented at the 1965 New York World's Fair after two years' work (1962–1964) and was a commercial success, with over 44,000 units sold worldwide; in the US its cost at launch was $3,200.
+It was targeted to offices and scientific entities for their daily work because of its capable computing in a small space with a relatively low cost; NASA was among its first owners.
+Built without integrated circuits or microprocessors, it used only transistors, resistors, and condensers for processing.
+The Programma 101 had features found in modern personal computers, such as memory, keyboard, printing unit, magnetic card reader/recorder, control and arithmetic unit.
 Hewlett-Packard was later ordered to pay Olivetti $900,000 for patent infringement of this design in its HP 9100 series.